asaikali/tanzu-spring-cloud-gateway/README.md

 5. Notice that there are two pods one running the front end application and one running the backend api.

-6. notice that the front end and backend services are ClusterIP, so they can be reached inside the k8s cluster but not from outside.
+6. Notice that the front end and backend services are ClusterIP, so they can be reached inside the k8s cluster but not from outside.
 We are going to need to reach the gateway to direct traffic to the frontend and backend.